massibrevo/massibrevo/README.md

 - 👋 Hi, I’m @massibrevo
-- 👀 Data Science and Machine Learning Student.
-Passionate about Geospatial Data and DeepLearning.
+- 👀 Data Analyst and Data Science and Machine Learning Student.
 - 📫 How to reach me massibrevo@gmail.com

 <!---